 Example: providing high quality support on Facebook

-70% of customers consider Facebook as a live chat.
+70% of customers consider Facebook as a live chat support.
 To maximize customer satisfaction, your response time should be no more than 1 min.
 You’ll then be listed as a very responsive page, which will encourage your customers to respond.

 You can also leverage public posts to build relationship with your customers.
 Another easy way to facilitate customer communication is to remove the need for customers to repeat themselves.
 On your support platform, make sure your merge Facebook conversations with email tickets.
 This way, if the customer switches channel, your team will have access to the context of what the customer said before.